-Students wishing to prepare for a teaching career in music will concentrate in (1) general music at the Early Childhood through Adolescence level, (2) instrumental music (band/orchestra) at the Early Childhood through Adolescence level, and/or (3) the combination of choral and general music at the Early Childhood through Adolescence level.
+Students wishing to prepare for a teaching career in music may complete a certification program in either (1) General and Instrumental (band/orchestra) Music at the Early Childhood through Adolescence level, or (2) General and Vocal Music at the Early Childhood through Adolescence level.

-Entering students must first audition and be accepted by the School of Music as preliminary music majors (see the School of Music information in the College of Letters and Science section of this catalog).
-Depending on the type of teaching certification desired and the student's primary performance area one or more additional performance area(s) may be required.
-Prospective music education majors must audition for and be accepted into any additional performance area(s) at the music major level (200 level) of performance study prior to beginning the methods and practicum sequence.
-The School of Music cannot guarantee admission to additional performance areas, nor can it guarantee that appropriate substitute course work will be available.
+Entering students must first audition and be accepted by the School of Music as music majors.
+Audition information can be found on the School of Music website.
+If a student's primary performance area does not align itself with the desired area of certification, one or more additional performance area(s) may be required.
+Prospective music education majors must audition for and be accepted into any of these additional performance area(s) at the music major level (200 level) of performance study prior to beginning the methods and practicum sequence.
+The School of Music cannot guarantee admission to additional performance areas, nor can it guarantee that appropriate substitute coursework will be available.
 The School of Music expects students admitted to its programs to complete all subsequent performance study at UW–Madison.

 - Liberal Studies and General Education Requirements

 - Major Requirements.
-For the professional music course requirements, 58–68 credits, see the School of Music information in the College of Letters and Science section of the this catalog.
+For the professional music course requirements, 58–68 credits, see the School of Music information in the College of Letters & Science section of the this catalog.